When there is a chance your partner might be cheating, there’s that gut feeling that sits there. But should you trust that gut feeling about cheating?

 These may not last a long time either.
 Typically they’re fleeting periods of time, where you have certain feelings that eat away at you.

-That hunch can sometimes cause you to start to suspecting problems, and then, it happens.
+That hunch can sometimes cause you to start to suspect problems, and then, it happens.

 Why is that?

 Why our gut feeling is almost always right.

 Your gut feeling is right many times because it can see through the deception that your logical mind convinced you was real.